 Several clinical studies are carried out by many researchers on the health benefits of cauliflower leaves which are summarized below-

-1. Cauliflower leaves are good source of proteins, and minerals, like calcium and iron, which are essential for the normal growth and development of the children.
+1. Cauliflower leaves are a good source of proteins, and minerals, like calcium and iron, which are essential for the normal growth and development of children.
 Daily intake of cauliflower leaves is very beneficial for undernourished children.
-This helps to increase their height, weight and hemoglobin level.
+This helps to increase their height, weight, and hemoglobin level.
 (1)

 5. Since the cauliflower leaf is a very good source of different types of antioxidants, it can protect us against free radical damage and oxidative stress and thus help reduce the risk of chronic diseases by protecting against free radical damage.
 (12, 13)

 7. Cauliflower leaf powder (CLP) has anti-inflammatory properties.

 8. Cauliflower leaf is an excellent source of calcium.
 So, it is good for middle-aged and post-menopausal women.
 Due to high calcium content, these greens have the potential to prevent the onset of osteoporosis and other bone-related diseases.

 But cauliflower/cauliflower leaves are seasonal… what to do?